siyanhu/GS-CPR/README.md

 bash script_render_pred_cam.sh
 ```

-NOTE: For 7scenes COLMAP files, we improves the accuracy of the [sparse point cloud](https://github.com/tsattler/visloc_pseudo_gt_limitations) using dense depth maps in [HLoc](https://github.com/cvg/Hierarchical-Localization/tree/master/hloc/pipelines/7Scenes) tool box courtesy of Eric Brachmann for [DSAC*](https://github.com/vislearn/dsacstar).
+NOTE: For 7scenes COLMAP files, we improve the accuracy of the [sparse point cloud](https://github.com/tsattler/visloc_pseudo_gt_limitations) using dense depth maps in [HLoc](https://github.com/cvg/Hierarchical-Localization/tree/master/hloc/pipelines/7Scenes) tool box courtesy of Eric Brachmann for [DSAC*](https://github.com/vislearn/dsacstar).
 For 12scenes COLMAP files, we directly use SfM models provided by [ICCV 2021](https://github.com/tsattler/visloc_pseudo_gt_limitations).
 For Cambridge Landmarks, we use SfM models from [HLoc](https://github.com/cvg/Hierarchical-Localization/tree/master/hloc/pipelines/Cambridge) toolbox, courtesy of Torsten Sattler. **All these COLMAP files and 3DGS pretrained models have been prepared in the above download link.**

 ## Train Scaffold-GS models

 If you want to train new Scaffold-GS models, you need COLMAP format `sparse/` file (please refer to the examples and data structure in the pretrained models).
-Additionally, when training new models, remember to comment out the line `if len(cam_infos) <= 1:` in `GS-CPR/ACT_Scaffold_GS/scene/dataset_readers.py` to ensure proper loading of camera infos.
+Additionally, when training new models, remember to comment out the line `if len(cam_infos) <= 1:` in `GS-CPR/ACT_Scaffold_GS/scene/dataset_readers.py` to ensure proper loading of camera info.
 ```python
 def readColmapCameras(cam_extrinsics, cam_intrinsics, images_folder):
     cam_infos = []